June 1, 2008 - Hypermasculinity

 I love serendipity.

-On March 15th, I performed with Michelle Jeffalone (poistar.com) at Pat's Peak Ski Mountain in Henniker, NH.
+On March 15th, I performed at Pat's Peak Ski Mountain in Henniker, NH.

-Before our gig, we spotted a helicopter offering rides around the mountain for $20.
+Before the gig, I spotted a helicopter offering rides around the mountain for $20.
 Pat's Peak had hired the helicopter company to do this.

-And, since you only live once, we thought, "Why not?"
+And, since you only live once, I thought, "Why not?"

 Gentle reader, you must ride on a helicopter.
 Yes, you may lose your stomach momentarily.
 But it is the most intimate mode of flying machine that I have had the pleasure to experience.
 The landscape is below you, above you, and at your side.
 At take-off, one is tilted forward at a 45 degree angle, giving you the ability to feel - momentarily at least - that you (and not the machine) are, in fact, flying.